Universal truth of operator statements via ideal membership: An algebraic approach to universal truth of arithmetic operator statements

-In this section, we characterise semantic consequences of the axioms $\AA$ by polynomial ideal membership.
-To this end, we first recall the relevant notions about noncommutative polynomials in the free algebra in Section~\ref{sec:free-algebra}.
-Then we introduce the notion of \emph{idealisation} (Section~\ref{sec:idealisation}) and use this concept to state and prove our main result (Theorem~\ref{thm nullstellensatz}).
-Following upon that, we describe how this theorem yields a semi-decision procedure for verifying semantic consequences of $\AA$ (Procedure~\ref{algo semantic consequence}).
-Finally, we discuss computational aspects relevant for applying Procedure~\ref{algo semantic consequence} in practice.
+In this section, we characterise universal truth of arithmetic operator statements by polynomial ideal membership.
+To this end, we introduce the notion of \emph{idealisation} (Section~\ref{sec:idealisation}) and use this concept to state and prove our main result (Theorem~\ref{thm nullstellensatz}).
+Before doing this, we first formally describe the translation of terms and literals in arithmetic operator statements into noncommutative polynomials.